reflectoring/reflectoring.github.io/_posts/2021-07-04-java-feature-flag-tools.md

 ![The Togglz web console](/assets/img/posts/feature-flag-tools/togglz-console.png)

 The web console allows us to enable and disable features and even to change their activation strategy on the fly.
-The `GLOBAL_BOOLEAN_FLAG` is listed twice, probably because the web console reads it from the `Features` enum and from the `application.yml` file.
+There seems to be a bug that causes the `GLOBAL_BOOLEAN_FLAG` to be listed twice, probably because the web console reads it once from the `Features` enum *and* once from the `application.yml` file.

 ### Deploying Togglz into Production